cs10/sp15/checkoffs.md

 **All lab check-off deadlines are at 11:59PM.**
 (However, you need to get checked off by a TA or lab assistant, so you last chance to get checked off is during lab or office hours.)

-To get checked off, you should prepare answers to **all** of these questions for each lab, though you will only be quizzed on a subset of the questions.
+To get checked off, you should prepare answers to **all** of these questions for each lab, though you will only be asked about the 2 or 3 questions which are marked as required.
+You shouldn't feel compelled to memorize every single detail of lab.
+The goal here to make sure you're on track with CS10 and you should be comfortable with the higher level concepts for each question.
+For each lab the first questions are the biggest ideas, and the later questions are for your own benefit and review.

 ---